lucas-nelson/blake-talk-elixir-build/PITCHME.md

 #### build

-Running on an AWS EC2 instance, the buildkite 'agent':
+Running on an AWS EC2 instance, the buildkite 'ci-builder-agent':

 1. pulls the `builder-elixir-1.4` container from AWS ECR and runs it to…
 2. clones the git repo at the right SHA for the build